Workplace Wellbeing

-As an LCSW and Provider Lead at Spring Health, I wear two hats—one as a therapist working directly with clients and the other as someone deeply involved in supporting mental health providers.
+As a Manager of Provider Success at Spring Health, I wear two hats—one as a therapist working directly with clients, and the other as someone deeply involved in supporting mental health providers.

 Through this dual role, I’ve understood the inherent challenges in quantifying progress in mental health treatment.
 This endeavor is often intricate and subjective, a hurdle I encounter daily at this intersection of roles.